-- In a food processor, combine all the ingredients.
-Pulse a few times, stopping to scrap sides if needed.
+- In a food processor, combine all the above ingredients.
+Pulse a few times, stopping to scrape sides if needed.
 Process until mixture takes form.
 Do not over mix.
-You want some texture to it.
+You want keep some texture to it.

 - Cover a small cookie sheet with wax paper

 - Form vegetable mixture into burgers.
 It may be a little sticky, but that’s OK.